pallets/flask/docs/config.rst

         raise ValueError("No secret key set for Flask application")

-Notice that any value besides an empty string will be interpreted as a boolean True value in Python, which requires care if an environment explicitly sets values intended to be False.
+Notice that any value besides an empty string will be interpreted as a boolean ``True`` value in Python, which requires care if an environment explicitly sets values intended to be ``False``.

 Make sure to load the configuration very early on, so that extensions have the ability to access the configuration when starting up.
 There are other methods on the config object as well to load from individual files.
-For a complete reference, read the :class:`~flask.Config` object's documentation.
+For a complete reference, read the :class:`~flask.Config` class documentation.

 Configuration Best Practices
 ----------------------------